Please "like" and share this page.Follow AllFaith.com

 Below is a wonderful Chabad teaching that sheds light on this important topic.
 It was produced for Chanukah however the teaching goes far beyond the holiday.
 The lighting of the candles, the oil, etc. is used as a metaphor for these two approaches.
 Both are presented as being correct and having merit.

 Overall the big tent approach of Rabbi Hillel was determined to be the most applicable to the realities of Jewish strengths and weaknesses.
-The negative to this perspective was that the importance of holiness and observance was sometimes minimized in favor of inclusiveness.
+The negative to this perspective is that the importance of holiness and observance is sometimes minimized in favor of inclusiveness.

-In today's world, especially in the diaspora (i.e. Jews living outside of Israel), this approach has arguably resulted in the growth of a Judaism that has become so assimilated with the various non-Torah based cultures that the uniqueness and purpose of the Covenant has been weakened and in some cases abandoned completely.
-So we have the same question today.
+In today's world, especially in the diaspora (i.e. among the Jews living outside of Israel), this approach has arguably resulted in the growth of a Judaism that has become so assimilated with the various non-Torah based cultures that the uniqueness and purpose of the Covenant has been weakened and in some cases abandoned completely.
+This debate is critcal today as Rabbinic Judaism has almost become series of contrary rival sects.

-Can one be too observant?
+Can a Jew be too observant?
 Can one not be observant enough?
-What does it mean to be observant today?
+What does it even mean to be observant today?
 Must we in the 21st century conform to rules established in the pre-modern era that seemingly no longer apply?
-Is not Judaism a living organism that must adapt and conform with the times if it is to survive?
+Is not Judaism a living organism that must adapt and conform with the times if it is to survive into the future?
 Is it possible to go too far with this, in either direction?
-Where should we set our boundaries?
+Where should we set our boundaries and "hedges"?
 These are the essential debates between the Orthodox and non-Orthodox movements.
+Between Chasidus and the Misnagdim there are other divisions.
+This is complicated by the fact that many modern Hassids have seemingly abandoned many of the reforms of the Baal Shem Tov.
+Many today are indistinguishable from the Misnagdim.
 The more things change the more they stay the same.

-Once Messiah comes Shammai's approach will certainly be the best.
-Then we will know the truth.
-Then there will be a righteous King on the Throne of David.
-Then the tzadikim will teach openly and then all will partake in the truth of Torah.
-Then the righteous Noahidim (people of the nations) will come to Jerusalem's Holy Temple and make sacrifices to HaShem knowing His Will and the role of the Jews as His anointed priesthood to the nations (Exodus 19:6).
+Once Mashiach ben David comes Rabbi Shammai's approach will certainly adopted because then we will all know the truth.
+Then there will be a righteous King on the Throne of David in Jerusalem.
+Then the tzadikim will teach openly and then all people will partake in the truth of Torah.
+Then the righteous Noahidim (people of the nations) will come to Jerusalem's Holy Third Temple and make sacrifices to HaShem knowing His Will and the role of the Jews as His anointed priesthood to the nations (Exodus 19:6).
 Then they will learn and make peace with the Jewish people.
 Then...
 Oy!
-Such a time it will be!!
+Such a time it will be!

-Don't worry!
+BUT, don't worry!
 Be happy!
-Just keep growing, learning and gradually increasing your emuna (active faith).
-Your service to HaShem with the intention (kavanah) to please Him is enough.
-"Torah was given to fallible humans, not to the angels" as Rebbe Nachman also teaches.
+Just keep growing, learning and gradually increasing your emunah (active faith and trust).
+Your service to HaShem with the intention (kavanah) to please Him is enough!
+"Torah was given to fallible humans, not to the angels" as Rebbe Nachman also teaches us.
 HaShem knows your heart.
-Study Torah and do what you are able to do with the understanding you currently have.
+Study Torah, pray and be joyful, and do what you are able to do with the understanding you currently have.
+Your understanding, your observance, and you joy will gradually increase.

-So, in this Chabad presentation the rabbi offers wonderful insights into these issues.
+So, in the following Chabad presentation the rabbi offers wonderful insights into these issues.
 I hope you are blessed by it.

 Boycott Jew Hatred!